 Terminal Services Revenues-Terminal services are provided to customers for the receipt and redelivery of various commodities.
-These revenues relate to performance obligations that are recognized over time using the right to invoice practical expedient, i.e., invoiced as the services are rendered and the customer simultaneously receives and consumes the benefit over the contract term.
-The Company's performance of service and right to invoice corresponds with the value delivered to our customers.
-Revenues are typically invoiced and paid on a monthly basis.
+These revenues are recognized over time, i.e., as the services are rendered and the customer simultaneously receives and consumes the benefit over time.